day8/re-frame-template/src/leiningen/new/re_frame/README.md

 end of your app.

 Always inspect the `resources/public/js/compiled` directory prior to deploying the app.
-Running any `lein` alias in this project after `lein dev` will, at the very least, run `lein clean`, which deletes this generated directory.
-Further, running `lein dev` will generate many, much larger development versions of the files in this directory.{{/handler?}}
+Running any `lein` alias in this project after `lein watch` will, at the very least, run `lein clean`, which deletes this generated directory.
+Further, running `lein watch` will generate many, much larger development versions of the files in this directory.{{/handler?}}